neoclide/coc-snippets/Readme.md

 - Load snipmate snippets.
 - Load VSCode snippets from coc extensions.
 - Load VSCode snippets from custom directories.
-- Load UltiSnips snippets from configuration folder.
+- Load UltiSnips snippets from configured folder.
 - Provide snippets as completion items.
 - Provide expand and expandOrJump keymaps for snippet.
 - Provide snippets list for edit snippet.
 - Provide `snippets.editSnippets` command for edit user snippets of current filetype.

+**Note:** some features of ultisnips and snipmate format snippets not supported, checkout [faq](#faq).

 ## Why?